yousefelassal/quote-cron/README.md

 > Fame usually comes to those who are thinking about something else.

 > Wisdom is the power to put our time and our knowledge to the proper use.

+> Do not follow where the path may lead.
+Go, instead, where there is no path and leave a trail.